Optimal hike for observing waterfalls20 miles, Difficult

 The shortest path is at 0.9 miles to Ooh Aah Point, a popular marked turnaround, yet should you continue a few moments longer, you will discover a fantastic wide and flat stone outcrop, ideal for resting with a snack before embarking on the ascent back to the rim.
 For those seeking a longer day hike, proceed to Cedar Ridge, located 1.5 miles from the rim, featuring a broad, flat red dirt expanse with pit toilets, or to Skeleton Point, 3 miles from the rim.
 Expansive cliff-top views encompass the Bright Angel Trail and a broad stretch of the Colorado River.

-Optimal for panoramic views of Phoenix
+Optimal for panoramic views of Phoenix1.1 miles; Difficult

 Adorned with saguaros, ocotillos, and teddy bear cholla, this beautiful summit, formerly known as Squaw Peak, has been renamed in honor of local American Indian soldier Lori Piestewa, who tragically lost her life in Iraq in 2003.
 Do note that the 1.1-mile trek to the 2608ft peak is very arduous yet immensely popular, leading to high crowds during winter weekends.